Professional Requirements

 Except for interpretive services, obtain oral or written consent from a patient or patient’s parent or guardian if State law requires the consent of a parent or guardian, including informing patients of the risks and benefits of the services to be provided.

 SOURCE: Code of Maryland Admin.
 Regs.
 Sec.
 10.41.06.04.
-(Accessed Feb.
-2024).
+(Accessed May 2024).

-Occupational Therapists, Physical Therapists, Chiropractors, and Dieticians
+Occupational Therapists, Physical Therapists, Chiropractors, and Dietitians

 Before providing telehealth services, a telehealth practitioner shall develop and follow a procedure that includes obtaining oral or written consent from a patient or patient’s parent or guardian if State law requires the consent of a parent or guardian, including informing patients of the risks, benefits, and side effects of the recommended treatment plan.

 SOURCE: Code of Maryland Admin.
 Regs.
 Sec.
-10.46.08.04 (Occupational Therapists); 10.38.13.04 (Physical Therapists); 10.43.17.04 (Chiropractors); 10.56.10.04 (Dieticians).
-(Accessed Feb.
-2024).
+10.46.08.04 (Occupational Therapists); 10.38.13.04 (Physical Therapists); 10.43.17.04 (Chiropractors); 10.56.10.04 (Dietitians).
+(Accessed May 2024).

 Massage Therapists